-7.3.
-Q: How does the guidance of pre-approval communication and off-label use affect compassionate use programs?

-A: The clause does not prevent compassionate use programs which must of course comply with all applicable laws, regulations and Codes.
-Care should be taken to ensure that communications for a compassionate use program are not, in effect, advertisements for an unlicensed medicine or use.
+- Q. How does the prohibition of pre-approval promotion affect compassionate use programmes? - A. The clause does not prevent compassionate use programmes which must of course comply with all applicable laws, regulations and codes.
+Care should be taken to ensure that communications for a compassionate use programme are not, in effect, advertisements for an unlicensed medicine or use.